Thank you for signing up to . You will receive a verification email shortly.

 After that meeting it’s thought most of Charles and Diana’s courtship took place over the phone.
 Indeed, they only met in person 13 times before he popped the question.

 Princess Diana's engagement gift (opens in new tab) from Charles recently fetched £52,000 at an auction in 2021.
 Diana used it for years to watch Prince Charles play at Polo, but the car was used less when William came along in 1982.

 How old was Prince Charles when he married Diana?

 Charles was 32-years-old when he married a 20-year-old Princess Diana.

 Speaking of meeting Diana, Charles once said, "I remember thinking what a very jolly and amusing and attractive 16-year-old she was.
 I mean, great fun, and bouncy and full of life and everything."

 However, Charles was much younger when he made his first proposal to Amanda Knathbull (opens in new tab) (Lord Mountbatten's daughter) years prior.

 When did Prince Charles and Princess Diana separate and divorce - and why?

-Charles and Diana separated in 1992 and their divorce was finalised in January 1995.
+Charles and Diana separated in 1992.
+The Prince and Princess of Wales officially divorced in January 1995.

 Within three years of being married Charles and Diana were parents to William, born on 21 June 1982, and Harry, who arrived on 15 September 1984.